Italian Grand Prix: Imola 1980 and Monza's further redevelopments

-A total of eleven Italian drivers have won the Italian Grand Prix; seven before World War II and four when it was part of the world championship; most recently Ludovico Scarfiotti won in 1966.
+A total of eleven Italian drivers have won the Italian Grand Prix; seven before World War II and four when it was part of the World Championship; most recently Ludovico Scarfiotti won in 1966.
 Alberto Ascari won the race three times (once before Formula One and twice during the Formula One championship).
-Elio de Angelis and Riccardo Patrese both won the San Marino Grand Prix in 1985 and 1990 respectively, so they won in the home soil but not in Monza.
-Both Michael Schumacher and Lewis Hamilton have won it five times and Nelson Piquet has won it four times.
-Ferrari have won their home Grand Prix 20 times.
+Elio de Angelis and Riccardo Patrese both won the San Marino Grand Prix in 1985 and 1990 respectively, so they won on home soil but not at Monza.
+Both Michael Schumacher and Lewis Hamilton have won the Italian Grand Prix five times and Nelson Piquet has won it four times.
+Ferrari have won their home Grand Prix 20 times, the most recent being Charles Leclerc in 2024.

-Winners of the Italian Grand Prix
+The 2025 Italian Grand Prix saw the fastest ever qualifying lap, set by Max Verstappen in a Red Bull car in a time of 1:18.792 at an average speed of 264.681 km/h, as well as the fastest ever lap during the race, set by Lando Norris in a McLaren car in a time of 1:20.901 at an average speed of 257.781 km/h.
+The Grand Prix also set the record for the duration of the shortest race, running for 1:13:24.325 at an average speed of 250.706 km/h.

+Winners

-Multiple winners (drivers)
+Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.

 A yellow background indicates an event which was part of the pre-war European Championship.

-Multiple winners (constructors)
+Repeat winners (constructors)

 Teams in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of any championship.

 A yellow background indicates an event which was part of the pre-war European Grand Prix Championship.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.

-Multiple winners (engine manufacturers)
+Repeat winners (engine manufacturers)

 Manufacturers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of any championship.

 A yellow background indicates an event which was part of the pre-war European Grand Prix Championship.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.